mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 ## Technologies used

-As the application grows, additional technologies will be listed.

 - Next.JS - "The React Framework for the Web".

 - TypeScript - a strongly typed programming language that builds on JavaScript.